Peace News: 1970 to 2014

+In 1971 the company was re-structured with Peace News Ltd (PNL) newly created to separate the management of Peace News from that of Housmans Bookshop, while Peacenews Trustees Ltd (renamed Peace News Trustees Ltd in December 2025) continued to oversee both organisations, and in December 1971 the paper added to its masthead the words "for nonviolent revolution".

-In 1971 it added to its masthead the words "for nonviolent revolution".
-In 1974, the paper moved its main office to Nottingham, where it remained until 1990.
+In April 1974, the paper switched from weekly to fortnightly production with a coloured cover and moved its main office to 8 Elm Avenue in Nottingham, where it remained until returning to London in 1990.

-In 1978, one worker at Housmans was injured after a bomb was sent to the Peace News offices, (allegedly by the neo-Nazi organisation Column 88) as part of a series of attacks on left-wing organisations (similar attacks were made on the Socialist Workers Party and Anti-Nazi League offices before this occurred).
+In 1978, one worker at Housmans was injured after a bomb was sent to the Peace News London office, (allegedly by the neo-Nazi organisation Column 88) as part of a series of attacks on left-wing organisations (similar attacks were made on the Socialist Workers Party and Anti-Nazi League offices before this occurred).

 Peace News suspended publication at the end of 1987, intending to relaunch after a period of rethinking and planning.
 In May 1989 the paper resumed publication, but quickly ran into financial difficulties.
 In 1990 it became linked to War Resisters' International and was co-published as a monthly until 1999, then as a quarterly with a British-orientated Nonviolent Action published in the intervening months.
-Peace News came out strongly against the Iraq War while at the same time condemning Saddam Hussein.
-In 2005, Peace News resumed monthly publication, as an independent British publication and in a tabloid format.
+Peace News came out strongly against the Iraq War in 2003 while at the same time condemning Saddam Hussein.
+In 2005, Peace News resumed monthly publication, as an independent British publication and in a tabloid format, before switching to regular bi-monthly publication in April 2014.

 In June 2014, Peace News ran an article calling for a "Yes" vote in the Scottish independence referendum.